jitinjk/sentiment-widget-with-backend/README.md

 # Sentiment Widget

-A full-stack feedback widget built for the WOGAA Engineering Frontend Technical Assessment.
+A full-stack feedback widget built for the Engineering Frontend Technical Assessment.
 Users submit a 1–5 rating with an optional comment.
 The summary panel shows live stats fetched from the backend.

 ---